Frequently Asked Questions:

 Downtrends and corrections on the other hand tend to be sharp and fast, very emotional, and over quickly.
 Therefore, the same conditions that one may use to catch uptrending conditions, cannot simply use the inverse of those settings.
 Systems to catch downtrending moves have to have much tighter parameters and stops, with profits being taken much more quickly than an uptrending market where you need to give room for the instrument to trend higher.

-The KISS system is simple but extremely complicated with all of the logic that works synergistically together and far too much to go into great detail.
-Plus, the exact logic is proprietary and not something I am willing to divulge.
+The KISS systems are simple but extremely complicated with all of the logic that works synergistically together and far too much to go into great detail.
+Plus, the exact logic is proprietary.

 That said, here's some general information that may help.
-First off the system is not a curve-fit system, such as a moving average crossover system.
+First off the systems are not a curve-fit system, such as a moving average crossover system.
 In fact the system doesn’t use moving average crossovers at all for signals, though it does reference various moving averages as guides and filters.
-As I discussed before, the system is designed to catch uptrending conditions, and thus attempts to keep its STS stop wide enough to avoid getting chopped out on noise and sideways movements, but tight enough to keep you from giving a lot of profits back and keeping draw downs very small.
+As I discussed before, the system principles are designed to catch uptrending conditions, and thus attempts to keep the STS stop wide enough to avoid getting chopped out on noise and sideways movements, but tight enough to keep you from giving a lot of profits back and keeping draw downs very small.
 Drawdowns can be 1/5 to 1/10 of typical buy and hold.

-The system adapts to market conditions and changes with volatility by using the average true range of the market.
-In fact, the system uses up to three average true range calculations to adapt with the markets and attempts to stay in an uptrend for as long as possible.
-The system also has a mean-reversion component where the system can trigger a long condition after a strong sell off in the market after a strong reversal up candle.
+The KISS systems adapt to market conditions and changes with volatility by using the average true range of the market.
+In fact, it uses up to three average true range calculations to adapt with the markets and attempts to stay in an uptrend for as long as possible.
+There is also a mean-reversion component where the KISS systems can trigger a long condition after a strong sell off in the market after a strong reversal up candle.
 I call this the ‘washout’ trade, where the system can at times nearly catch 1 or 2 candles off a major low after a sell off, such as early March 2020 after the Covid crash, see image below.

-The system also has an Elliot Wave like component where it will look for 3-wave abc pullbacks in the market or individual stocks and buy a reversal candle up after a 3 wave move.
+The KISS systems also have an Elliot Wave like component where it will look for 3-wave abc pullbacks in the market or individual stocks and buy a reversal candle up after a 3 wave move.
 During trending moves, counter trend pullbacks tend to 3-wave ABC like in nature and the system has logic to try and identify these as low risk long entries.
 See the diagram below:

-When the system first goes long it sets an initial smart trailing stop STS, and if price trends higher over time, the system will intelligently raise the stop higher over time, keeping it wide enough to avoid a lot of chop but tight enough to give you great protection.
+When the KISS systems first go long, they set an initial smart trailing stop STS, and if price trends higher over time, the KISS systems will intelligently raise the stop higher over time, keeping it wide enough to avoid a lot of chop but tight enough to give you great protection.
 Price consolidations in uptrending markets many times form abc like patterns, and this is what enables the system to quickly get back into the trend.

 What are the KISS Systems Tables?

 The KISS Systems tables are an amazing resource with nothing else out there like it.
-The standard KISS Systems tables show a summary table, which tracks the system running on over 750 stocks and ETF’s (with more being added over time) and these stocks/ETF’s are grouped into baskets that you see as buttons, which contain groupings of these stocks/ETFs.
-You can track how the KISS system is trading all these instruments (for example you can see the KISS system is trading all the Dow Jones 30 stocks, or all the S&P 500 stocks, all the Nasdaq 100 stocks, and you can also use the search box to find a particular stock or ETF.
-The standardized non-optimized KISS system is running across every one of these instruments i.e. the same settings are used for every one of these stocks and ETF’s located in the baskets (except the high performance basket, which uses optimized settings).
+The Classic Daily and Weekly KISS Systems tables show a summary table, which tracks the system running on over 750 stocks and ETF’s (with more being added over time) and these stocks/ETF’s are grouped into baskets that you see as buttons, which contain groupings of these stocks/ETF's.
+You can track how the KISS systems are trading in all these instruments (for example you can select the Dow Jones Industrials 30 stocks, or all the S&P 500 stocks, all the NASDAQ 100 stocks, and you can also use the search box to find a particular stock or ETF.
+The Classic Daily and Weekly KISS systems are running across every one of these instruments i.e. the same settings are used for every one of these stocks and ETF’s located in the baskets (except the high performance basket, which uses optimized settings).

 The KISS systems tables contain a wealth of information.